 Possible Sacrifices or Costs Associated With This Goal:

-- Getting killed in the process, either because of the inherent danger or purposely by those one is opposing
+- Getting killed in the process, because of the inherent danger or by the opposition

-- Those in close proximity (emotional and/or physical) to the hero being threatened or killed
+- Those in close emotional and/or physical proximity to the hero being threatened or killed

-- Losing credibility with loved ones or important people in one’s life due to one’s single-mindedness and passion
+- The character losing credibility with loved ones due to their single-mindedness and passion…

 Roadblocks Which Could Prevent This Goal from Being Achieved:

-- the person, corporation, race, or group of people one is opposing
+- The person, corporation, race, or group of people the character is opposing

-- one’s family and friends (trying to dissuade the hero from pursuing such a ridiculous or impossible goal)
+- The character’s family and friends who want to dissuade them from pursuing such a ridiculous or dangerous goal

-- physical boundaries (if one needs to travel)
+- Physical boundaries (if the character needs to travel)

 Possible Fallout For the Protagonist if This Goal Is Not Met: